plone/volto/docs/source/configuration/backend.md

 # Backend configuration

 ## plone.volto
-In order to fully support all Volto features, the Plone backend, needs to be prepared for Volto.
-This involves configuration, add-ons installation and some patches to the core.
-The add'on `plone.volto` does all the heavy lifting for you and it's ready to use in your own projects.
+In order to fully support all Volto features, the Plone backend API needs to be prepared for Volto.
+The add'on `plone.volto` does all the heavy lifting for you and is ready to use in your own projects.
 We used it in our Getting Started section.

-However, this package is oppinionated and might not fit your needs, so if you want to use your own integration package instead, just take a look at the features it provides, copy the ones you need for your project and create your own integration package.
+This package is slightly opinionated but provides the correct default settings for when you want to start with Volto.
+If you have advanced needs or want to move the setting to your own integration package instead, just take a look at the features it provides, copy the ones you need for your project and create your own integration package.

 https://github.com/plone/plone.volto